-Soon, your home may be able to generate solar power from places other than your roof.
+Solar windows are an exciting technology that let you generate electricity from more than just rooftop panels.
 As the solar market evolves and expands, companies are looking into new solar technologies aimed at spreading solar energy generation beyond traditional rooftop and ground-mount solar panels.
-One such idea, solar panel windows, has gained momentum recently, and could represent part of the solar market’s future.
+Solar windows have gained momentum recently, and could represent part of the solar market’s future.

 What is a solar panel window, and how does it work?

-Any type of technology that uses windows on buildings to generate electricity from the sun could be classified as a “solar panel window.”
+Any type of technology that uses windows on buildings to generate electricity from the sun could be classified as a solar panel window.
 Solar window technology (sometimes referred to as solar glass) isn’t ready for commercial production yet, which means that they aren’t available for you to install in your home.
-However, there are several technologies being developed that could hit the mass market in the near future.
+However, there are several solar window technologies being developed that could hit the mass market in the near future.

-Why isn’t solar panel window technology everywhere?
+Why isn’t solar glass technology everywhere?
 The simple answer is functionality.
 Traditional opaque solar panels use photovoltaic technology, meaning they capture energy in the form of light and use it to generate electricity.
 Because windows are meant to let light through, windows that act as solar panels need to reconcile letting incoming light through to illuminate a room and also capturing incoming light to use for energy production.
 A solar window that doesn’t let enough light simply acts as a vertically mounted solar panel; if it lets too much light in, the window can’t generate enough electricity to be cost-effective.
 For solar panel windows to impact the solar market, they need to become truly building-integrated and unobtrusive by utiliizing transparent solar panel technology.

 There are several technologies either in development or early production stages that fall under the umbrella of “solar windows.”